-This bill was passed to further Maine's policy of promoting product stewardship to support the State's solid waste management hierarchy.
-The bill establishes a framework for the implementation of product stewardship programs, and updates the requirements for those programs.
+This new law was passed to further Maine's policy of promoting product stewardship to support the State's solid waste management hierarchy.
+The law establishes a framework for the implementation of product stewardship programs, and updates the requirements for those programs.
+In addition, the law repeals the requirement that retailers that sell cellular telephones accept used cellular telephones from any person.